slevomat/coding-standard/README.md

 Reports use of `__CLASS__`, `get_parent_class()`, `get_called_class()`, `get_class()` and `get_class($this)`.
 Class names should be referenced via `::class` constant when possible.

+Sniff provides the following settings:

+* `enableOnObjects`: Enabled `::class` on all objects.
+It's on by default if you're on PHP 8.0+

 #### SlevomatCodingStandard.Classes.ParentCallSpacing 🔧

 Enforces configurable number of lines around parent method call.